Playing by the rules vs. breaching by-laws

-- In NSW, the new or amended by-laws are required to be registered with the NSW Land Registry Services within six months of drafting them
+- In New South Wales, the new or amended by-laws are required to be registered with the NSW Land Registry Services within six months of drafting them

-- In Queensland, the body corporate must get the new by-laws registered with the Titles Registry Office within three months of passing the motion to change the by-laws
+- In Queensland, the body corporate must get the new by-laws registered with the Titles Registry Office within three months of passing the general meeting motion to change the by-laws

 - In Victoria, any changes to building rules can be approved only after the owners corporation lodges a copy of the consolidated rules with Land Use Victoria